You are tuned to the nation's most listened-to radio program.

 It just isn't here yet.

-Look, it's going to be here soon.
+It's going to be here soon.

-That's how popular the things are.
+That's how popular things are.

-So, here's a story from the French news agency.
+So here's a story from the French news agency.

-Parents are fooling themselves if they hope Nintendo's Wii, Active Games console, which uses a wireless handheld controller to replicate athletic movement, will stop their youngsters becoming obese.
+Parents are fooling themselves if they hope Nintendo's Wii active games console, which uses a wireless handheld controller to replicate athletic movement, will stop their youngsters becoming obese.

 They played four games for 15 minutes.

-Uh, then they then they played on the sedentary Xbox 350, which is made by Microsoft.
+Then they played on the sedentary Xbox 350, which is made by Microsoft.

-The three other games are sports bowling, tennis, and boxing played on Wii Sports with a five-minute rest between sports, and all the children played on the consoles for one hour.
+The three other games are sports, bowling, tennis, and boxing played on Wii Sports with a five-minute rest between sports.

 Energy expenditure using Wii was significantly greater than the Xbox, but it's misleading.